yannickvr/aws-free-tier-stack/README.md

 ## FAQ

-- Q: Why is this called the "aws free tier" stack?
+### Why is this called the "aws free tier" stack?
 I dont see anything to do with the free tier
-  A: Because this stack aims to solve some issues that people have that rely on the free tier, and are new users to AWS.
+Because this stack aims to solve some issues that people have that rely on the free tier, and are new users to AWS.
 It monitors some basic security features and sets up some basic cost monitoring.
 On online platforms there are many first time users who's accounts are compromised or accidentally run something that they can't afford.
 This stack should help reduce the blast radius.

-- Q: Why are you using CloudFormation and not CDK, Terraform or something else?
+### Why are you using CloudFormation and not CDK, Terraform or something else?
-  A: Because CloudFormation has the best new-user experience.
+Because CloudFormation has the best new-user experience.
 Just click the link and follow the wizard.
 As this stack is created for new users, this is the best solution

-- Q: Why does the stack need to be deployed in US-EAST-1?
+### Why does the stack need to be deployed in US-EAST-1?
-  A: Some services, like IAM, only publish their events in US-EAST-1.
+Some services, like IAM, only publish their events in US-EAST-1.
 As we want to monitor these services, we need to deploy resources in that region.

-- Q: I've got some ideas, can I help
+### I've got some ideas, can I help?
-  A: Yes!
+Yes!
 Feel free to open an issue or a PR